mr0be/groq-open-web-ui-api-facade-ts/readme.md

 # groq-open-web-ui-api-facade-ts

 A TypeScript-based API facade that connects a custom UI (e.g., Open WebUI) with the [Groq API](https://groq.com/).
-It supports structured tool calls, database queries, and smooth communication with LLMs such as LLaMA3 via a simple REST API.
+It supports structured tool calls, database queries, and smooth communication with LLMs such as LLaMA3 via a simple REST API. (example implementation)

 ---